Published 1999-06-12. Last modified 2020-08-24.

-Now that they had a broad understanding of all possible ASP services, they realized that to attempt to cover the entire matrix for even one industry segment was a very big job.
-They then set out to characterize some of the opportunities that they were aware of, so that they could then match their technical requirements against current in-house technical ability.
+Now that they had a broad understanding of all possible ASP services, they realized that to attempt to cover the entire matrix for even one industry segment was a huge job.
+They then set out to characterize some opportunities that they were aware of, so that they could then match their technical requirements against current in-house technical ability.
 They used the color-coded legend (left) to display the relative importance of each characteristic for the opportunity under consideration.

 The hot e-commerce issues for this opportunity (in order of importance) can easily be seen: user registration, operations instrumentation, feed/content management and credit card processing, followed by transaction reporting and customer database issues.
 The hot e-business features are scalability and security, reliability and integrity, manageability and reporting.
 They then listed out the manpower necessary to develop the service capacity and operate the systems 24 hours a day, 7 days a week.

 They looked briefly at a few more opportunities and made color-coded feature maps.
 Although each map was unique, one common feature stood out: ASPs are primarily systems integrators and the majority of their investment lies in operations.